Top 10 Writing Tips (Ever)

 Yes, I’m starting with the Queen Of All Writing Tips.
 To be a good writer you must write.
 Preferably every single day.

-That doesn’t mean you need to create a well-rounded masterpiece each day, it just means you need to get in the habit of writing regularly.
+That doesn’t mean you need to create a well-rounded masterpiece each day, it just means you need to get into the habit of writing regularly.
 The idea is that, whether you realise it or not, you’re continually improving your craft.

 All you’ve gotta do is stick to your writing schedule and just get words on paper (or screen).